XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Solutions

 \section{Solutions}

-In \xt, we can also represent solutions, i.e., \xt output.
+In \x3, we can also represent solutions, i.e., \x3 output.
 We simply use an element \xml{instantiation} that gives a value for each (useful) variable of the instance.
 More precisely, to define a solution, we introduce two elements \xml{list} and \xml{values} inside the element \xml{instantiation}: the ith variable of \xml{list} is assigned the ith value of \xml{values}.
 Obviously, it is not possible to have several occurrences of the same variable inside \xml{list}.

-There is a required attribute \att{type}.
+\begin{xl} There is a required attribute \att{type}.
 For decision problems, e.g., CSP or SCSP, its value is necessarily \val{solution}.
 For optimization problems, e.g., COP or WCSP, its value is either \val{solution} or \val{optimum}, and another required attribute \att{cost} gives the cost of the (optimal) solution.
-The syntax is given below for integer variables only.
+The syntax is given below for integer variables only. \end{xl} \begin{xc} There is a required attribute \att{type}.
+For decision problems, i.e., CSP, its value is necessarily \val{solution}.
+For optimization problems, i.e., COP, its value is either \val{solution} or \val{optimum}, and another required attribute \att{cost} gives the cost of the (optimal) solution.
+The syntax is given below for integer variables only. \end{xc}

 \begin{boxsy} \begin{syntax} <instantiation type="solution|optimum" [cost="integer"] > <list> (intVar wspace)+ </list> <values> (intVal wspace)+ </values> </instantiation> \end{syntax} \end{boxsy}

 As an illustration, let us consider the optimization problem from Chapter \ref{cha:intro}.
 The optimal solution can be represented by: